raaidkabir/motion-alarm-clock-driver/README.md

 # motion-alarm-clock-driver
- Driver code for the Motion-Snoozed Alarml Clock
+ Driver code for the Motion-Snoozed Alarm Clock